REST Methods

 Meta information

-In addition with data
+In addition to the data

 ->setMeta('name', 'Eduard Lupacescu')